 Kalambo Falls most certainly was known to people for hundreds of thousands of years – much longer than most other great waterfalls of the world.
 But the first white people saw these falls just one century ago – sometimes around 1913.

 This is not too surprising – Kalambo River is a comparatively small stream and the falls are hidden from accidental glimpses by a deep canyon below the falls and hilly terrain – above the falls.

 Kalambo River is rich with falls.
 Some 11 km upstreams from Kalambo Falls there are four cascades with a total height of 30.5 m – Sansia Falls.

-Kalambo Falls are considered to be the second highest uninterrupted waterfall in Africa after Tugela Falls (South Africa).
-This seems to be exaggeration: for example, Jinbar Falls in Ethiopia have even taller, at least 500 m tall plunge.
+Kalambo Falls are considered to be the second-highest uninterrupted waterfall in Africa after Tugela Falls (South Africa).
+This seems to be an exaggeration: for example, Jinbar Falls in Ethiopia have even taller, at least 500 m tall plunge.

 From the upper rim of Kalambo Falls opens an impressive sight to Lake Tanganyika plains.
-Below the falls is located gloomy, incredibly deep and dark canyon – Kalambo Gorge – with a narrow thread of the river far far down.
+Below the falls is located gloomy, incredibly deep, and dark canyon – Kalambo Gorge – with a narrow thread of the river far down.

 Kalambo Gorge continues for 5 km and then opens up to the plain around Lake Tanganyika.
-Canyon is approximately 1 km wide and up to 300 m deep.
+The canyon is approximately 1 km wide and up to 300 m deep.

 The rise of Earth’s crust

 The force of water has slowly eroded a very sturdy rock: the Precambrian – early Paleozoic quartzite, finally reaching a layer of shist below it.